Business

 Producers may select whichever is most beneficial to the production.
 The selection is made when an application is filed with MFM for an Advance Certificate of Eligibility or for a Completion Certificate.

 Provides production companies with a fully refundable corporate income tax credit based on all eligible Manitoba expenditures including labour and deemed labour, if applicable.
-The base credit is 30% and if partnered with an eligible Manitoba production company an additional 8% bonus may apply, increasing the value up to 38% on eligible Manitoba expenditures, including eligible Manitoba labour.
+The base credit is 30% and, if partnered with an eligible Manitoba production company, an additional 8% bonus may apply, increasing the value up to 38% on eligible Manitoba expenditures, including eligible Manitoba labour.
+Applicants must have a permanent establishment in Manitoba and be incorporated in Canada, and there are no Canadian or Manitoba content requirements.

 Provided by the Manitoba Government, the MIDMTC is a refundable corporate tax credit of up to 40% on qualified Manitoba labour expenditures and certain marketing and distribution expenses, directly incurred in the development of eligible interactive digital media products for market.
 An eligible product must be non-linear and include the development of digital media that the user interacts with by employing both software and data files.
 The media will include a combination of text, sound, or images.
 Common examples of interactive digital media products include video games, simulators and multi‑pathed, participatory e-learning products.